The Salesforce Developer’s Guide to the Spring ’26 Release

 Write JavaScript expressions directly in LWC templates, template literals, ternary operators, optional chaining, null coalescing, array methods, and inline event handlers.
 No more boilerplate getter methods for simple display logic.

 Complex Template Expressions are subject to Salesforce Beta Services Terms.
-The feature direction is committed but syntax may change before GA.
+The feature direction is committed, but the syntax may change before GA.
 Test in sandbox and developer orgs before any production rollout.

 7. Lightning Empty State & Illustration Component